-If you want to travel, you'll need a passport, and applying for yours can be an exciting yet frustrating experience.
-And most frustrating of all?
+Applying for your passport can be an exciting yet frustrating experience.
+The most frustrating part of all?
 The waiting.

-Expedited Passport Processing Time
+Expedited Processing Time

-Already Applied for a Passport?
-How to Check Your Status Online
+Check Your Status Online

 It generally takes between seven and 10 days for your passport application to be trackable online.
 It could, however, be a little shorter if you paid for expedited service and sent your application by overnight delivery.